aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

 aerospike\_helpers\.expressions package
 =======================================

-Classes for the creation and use of aerospike expressions.
+Classes for the creation and use of Aerospike Expressions.
 See:: `Aerospike Expressions <https://www.aerospike.com/docs/guide/expressions/>`_.

 Aerospike Expressions are a small domain specific language that allow for filtering records in transactions by manipulating and comparing bins and record metadata.
 Expressions can be used everywhere that predicate expressions have been used and allow for expanded functionality and customizability.

-In the Python client, Aerospike expressions are built using a series of classes that represent comparrison and logical operators, bins, metadata operations, and bin operations.
+In the Python client, Aerospike expressions are built using a series of classes that represent comparison and logical operators, bins, metadata operations, and bin operations.
 Expressions are constructed using a Lisp like syntax by instantiating an expression that yields a boolean, such as Eq() or And(), while passing them other expressions and constants as arguments, and finally calling the compile() method.
 See the example below.